speguero/powerpkg/README.md

 1    | A task entry terminated with a non-zero exit code.
 2    | An exception rose from a task entry during its executable invocation process.
 3    | Initial task entry processing failed.
-4    | A host has been blocked from processing a package.
+4    | A host has been prevented from processing a package.
 5    | A package file was not found.
 6    | No task entries were processed.
-7    | A task entry is missing required information.
+7    | A task entry is missing a required value.

 ## License